 If appointed, the judge is required to specify the authority granted to the PC in a court order.
 Matters within the PC’s authority can consist of identifying disputed issues, reducing misunderstandings, clarifying priorities, exploring options for compromise and developing methods of collaboration.
 Perhaps most importantly, a court can grant a PC the authority to decide issues that relate to the implementation of the parenting plan but that aren’t specifically governed by the court order.
 This power is especially helpful in ensuring custodial issues which come up in everyday routines or emergencies are decided quickly and in the best interest of the child.

 If you believe your situation calls for a parenting coordinator to be appointed, contact us to discuss your legal options today.
-Our attorneys are also qualified to serve as parent coordinators in your case.
+Not only are our attorneys experienced in highly contested custody cases, our partners are certified parenting coordinators.